ruhler/fable/spec/README.txt

 Compile Error
 -------------
-Annotation: # @@fble-test@@ compile-error <msg>
+Annotation: # @@fble-test@@ compile-error <loc>

 Compile the module.
-The test is considered passing if there is a compilation error reported that contains <msg> somewhere in the error message.
-Typical usage is for <msg> to be the location of the error message specified in the form lie:col, where line is the line number of the expected error and col is the column number in the line of the expected error.
+The test is considered passing if there is a compilation error reported at location <loc>.
+The location of the error message specified in the form line:col, where line is the line number of the expected error and col is the column number in the line of the expected error.

 Runtime Error
 -------------
-Annotation: # @@fble-test@@ runtime-error <msg>
+Annotation: # @@fble-test@@ runtime-error <loc>

 Compile and evaluate the module.
 If the module is a process type, run the resulting process.
-The test is considered passing if there is a runtime error reported that contains <msg> somewhere in the error message.
+The test is considered passing if there is a runtime error reported at location <loc>.

 Memory Constant
 ---------------
 Annotation: # @@fble-test@@ memory-constant

-The module value should be a function that takes a single argument of type /SpecTest/Nat%.Nat@.
+The module value should be a function that takes a single argument of type /SpecTests/Nat%.Nat@.
 The test is considered passing if the function's memory use is O(1) in the value of the input argument.

 Memory Growth